Homebrew/homebrew-cask/CONTRIBUTING.md

 ### But There Is No Stable Version!

-When an App is only available as a Beta, or in cases where a "Beta" has become the general standard, then an "unstable" version can go into the main repo.
+When an App is only available as an unstable version (e.g. beta, nightly), or in cases where such a version is the general standard, then an "unstable" version can go into the main repo.

 ### Unstable, Development, or Legacy Versions

 When an App already exists in the main repo, alternate versions can be Casked and submitted to [caskroom/homebrew-versions](https://github.com/caskroom/homebrew-versions).
-Nightly builds always go in [caskroom/homebrew-versions](https://github.com/caskroom/homebrew-versions).

 ### Trial Versions